-The good news is, there are tons of available options in the market today.
+The good news is that there are tons of available options on the market today.
 The only problem is how you determine which of those insulation options is right for your floor.

-To make the shopping process easier, here are 4 tips on how you can choose the best underfloor insulation:
+To make the shopping process easier, here are four tips on how you can choose the best underfloor insulation:

 1. Installing underfloor insulation is not always required

 There are two ways to determine this: one is by knowing the flooring materials and method used in constructing it.
-And second is to consult a professional insulation installer.
+The second is to consult a professional insulation installer.

 Solid concrete is one of the best examples that doesn’t require installing underfloor insulation.
 This is simply for the reason that it doesn’t have any subflooring that professional insulation installers could access and install it into.
 It will only be required if it was constructed as a suspended concrete slab.

 Other conditions that installing floor insulation systems may not be required or tradies advised not to are the following:

 Related Article: Why do you need underfloor insulation for timber floors?